Resinchem/ESP-Parking-Assistant/README.md

 <img width="400" height="225" alt="Image" src="https://github.com/user-attachments/assets/a166f596-bfcc-403d-a03d-d33a84d8622e" />

+### Version 0.60 is now out with a complete rebuild!!

 Using a low cost ESP32 Mini, a short strip of around 20-40 WS2812b LED pixels and TFMini-s LIDAR distance sensor, you can create an easy-to-build  visual parking assistant system for putting your car in the same location in the garage each time.

 Some key features of the system include: